kentimsit/cronos-zkevm-hardhat-boilerplate/README.md

 Visit https://explorer.zkevm.cronos.org/verifyContract and complete the following information:

--   Contract name: with this example, it's MyERC20Token.
+-   Contract name: should follow the `{path-to-contract}/{contract-name}` pattern.
+With this example, it's `contracts/MyERC20Token.sol:MyERC20Token`
 -   Contract address: address where the contract is already deployed.
 -   Compiler type: select `Solidity Standard-Json-Input`
 -   Compiler version: with this example, it's 0.8.24